masesk/react-gdrive-image-viewer/README.md

     },

     // behavior when image is clicked
-    // if on click is empty (no hover or newWindow)
+    // if on click is empty (no modal or newWindow)
     // current tab will show full image
     // if modal true, image opens as overlay
     // on current tab